microsoft/studentambassadors/Information/SUPPORT.md

 For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
 COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+WHERE WILL YOU HELP PEOPLE?**

 ## Microsoft Support Policy